Lukas-Netz/se-rwth.github.io/_pages/research/State-Based-Modeling.md

 many other approaches, where system integration is a nightmare when components evolve.

-Unfortunately, the untimed, event driven version of state machines that is very well suited for refinement and abstract specification has no composition in general.
+Unfortunately, the untimed, event-driven version of state machines that is very well suited for refinement and abstract specification has no composition in general.
 Further investigation is necessary.